 Of all the countries I have visited in the last few years, Jordan has a special place for me.
 Maybe because before visiting it I didn’t know much about it and therefore I didn’t have very high expectations or maybe because of the incredible people I met.
 Whatever made me fall in love with Jordan, I still love it, and I would return there immediately.

 Jordan is a place with a rich history and incredible landscapes.
 Despite its proximity to countries with unstable political situations, the people are extremely kind, and I have never felt unsafe.

 After visiting Jordan, I wrote two articles about this country, but in this post, I’ll talk specifically about how to organize a trip to Jordan and what to do and see.

 When is the best time to visit Jordan?

-Summer is not a good time to travel to Jordan because it is extremely hot but if you have no other choice consider planning your itinerary optimizing as much as possible the early mornings and late afternoons.
+Summer is not a good time to travel to Jordan because it is extremely hot, but if you have no choice, consider planning your itinerary and optimizing as much as possible in the early mornings and late afternoons.

 Is Jordan a safe country?